 Dental Assistant Salary

-According to BLS statistics, the average salary for a dental assistant is around $41,000, or nearly $20 per hour.
-The top 25% of earners (usually experienced assistants) can bring home $48,000 and up.
+According to BLS statistics, the average salary* for a dental assistant is around $42,000, or nearly $20 per hour.
+The 10th percentile of earners (usually experienced assistants) can bring home up t0 $58,000 or more, annually.

 Dental Assistant Job Outlook